imanghafoori1/laravel-widgetize/README.md

 ### Built with :heart: for every smart laravel developer

-You can reach the maintainer throught telegram IM:

-@imanghafoori or imanghafoori1@gmail.com

 **If you look for more ways of refactoring your controllers visit:**

 https://github.com/imanghafoori1/laravel-responder